 We use the shock decomposition shown in Figure 4 to interpret the forecasts.
-This figure quantifies the importance of the most important shocks for output growth, core PCE inflation, and the federal funds rate (FFR) from 2007 on, by showing the extent to which each of the disturbances contributes to keeping the variables from reaching their long-run values.
+This figure quantifies the relevance of the most important shocks for output growth, core PCE inflation, and the federal funds rate (FFR) from 2007 on, by showing the extent to which each of the disturbances contributes to keeping the variables from reaching their long-run values.
 Specifically, in each of the three panels the solid line (black for realized data, red for mean forecast) shows the variable in deviation from its steady state (for output, the numbers are per capita, as the model takes population growth as exogenous; for both output and inflation, the numbers are quarter-to-quarter annualized).
 The bars represent the contribution of each shock to the deviation of the variable from steady state, that is, the counterfactual values of output growth, inflation, and the federal funds rate (in deviations from the mean) obtained by setting all other shocks to zero.
-We should note that the impact of some shocks have been aggregated.
+We should note that the impacts of some shocks have been aggregated.
 For example, the "financial" shock (purple) captures both shocks to the spread as well as shocks to the discount factor.

 The dynamics behind the FRBNY DSGE forecast can be described as follows.
-The headwinds from the financial crisis, which are captured in the model by the contribution of the financial (purple) and MEI (azure) shocks, are finally waning, implying that both shocks have a positive contribution on output growth.
+The headwinds from the financial crisis, which are captured in the model by the contribution of the financial (purple) and MEI (azure) shocks, are finally waning, implying that both shocks have an overall positive contribution to output growth.
 The impact of financial shocks on the level of output is still negative throughout the forecast horizon, however, as can be inferred from their negative contribution to inflation.
 In fact, Figure 4 shows that financial shocks are mostly responsible for the slow return of inflation to the 2 percent target, and for the interest rate being below its steady state value.

-Figure 5 shows the output gap - the difference between output and its "natural" level (the counterfactual level of output in absence of nominal rigidities, mark-up shocks, and financial frictions) - and the corresponding "natural" rate of interest through history.
-The natural interest rate remains near zero, but has risen recently consistently with the waning of the headwinds from the financial crisis.
-The output gap however remains negative, mostly because of the lagged effect of financial shocks, and closes only gradually, which explains the slow return of inflation to target.
+Figure 5 shows the output gap - the difference between output and its "natural" level (the counterfactual level of output in absence of nominal rigidities, mark-up shocks, and financial frictions) - and the corresponding natural rate of interest through history.
+The natural rate of interest has recently risen, consistent with the waning of headwinds from the financial crisis.
+The output gap chart, however, suggests that there is still slack - that is, underutilized capacity - in the economy.
+The slack also reflects low marginal costs of production for firmsa key driver of the inflation projections.
+The models estimate of firms marginal costs suggests that these have not recovered much over the last few years owing to the weakness in real wage growth.
+The output gap thus closes only gradually, which explains the slow return of inflation to target.